Connect to share and comment

 "The continuing conflict between political forces and their differences concerning the management of the country could lead to a collapse of the state and threaten future generations," the Morsi-appointed defense minister, General Abdel Fattah Al Sisi, said Tuesday.

 A former brigadier general and military analyst, Mohamed Kadry Said, said if Morsi doesn’t resolve the situation by engaging in serious dialogue with the political opposition, “the army may intervene in the same way it did after the revolution.”

 “I think the army feels that [the Brotherhood] is provoking people and other political forces,” he said.
 “And this must stop.”

-Some citizens indeed see the army as a secular bulwark that would save Egypt from Islamist rule.
+Some citizens do see the army as a secular bulwark that would save Egypt from Islamist rule.

 “The Egyptian street requires someone to call for stability in this time of chaos,” said Ayman Farouq, a military and security reporter for Egypt’s state-run newspaper, Al Ahram.

 But pro-democracy protesters, despite their opposition to Morsi — who they claim has failed to embark on serious reform and rammed through a controversial constitution in December — decry calls for a military takeover.

 Previous military rule “placed the army under unprecedented scrutiny, domestically and internationally,” says Yezid Sayigh, senior associate at the Carnegie Middle East Center in Beirut, a think tank.